jalapeno-api-gateway/jagw-docs/README.md

 # Jalapeño API Gateway Docs

-This is the source code of the [Jalapeño API Gateway Docs Website] https://jalapeno-api-gateway.github.io/jagw-docs/.
+This is the source code of the [Jalapeño API Gateway Docs Website](https://jalapeno-api-gateway.github.io/jagw-docs/).

 This website is built using [Docusaurus 2](https://docusaurus.io/).